Build-My-Own-BYOX/tricks-git/tricks/README.md

         ```bash
         ln -s <folder_name> ".git/hooks"
         ```
-- Put any githook setup to a script and ask your team to run it.
+- SUPER TIP: Automate the sharing process by putting any githook setup to a script and ask your team to run it.
 Example:

     ```bash
     #!/bin/bash